Britax Endeavours Review

 Britax's core belief is that families should make the most out of every day by living life with no limits.
-For more than 70 years, the company's goal is to design smart, safe products.
-In 1996, Britax came to America with their top-selling car seats and found continued success.
+For more than 70 years, the company's goal has been to design smart, safe products.
+In 1996, Britax came to America with its top-selling car seats and found continued success.
 Britax collaborates with car manufacturers and passenger safety experts to design better products with side-impact protection and installation in mind.
-They also create strollers and accessories and recently introduced a line of products for families on a budget.
+They also create strollers and accessories.

 The Endeavours crash test results indicate average protection when compared to the test results of the competition.
-The Endeavours earned a 6 of 10 for crash tests with almost perfectly average results for both the HIC (head sensor) and the Chest (g clip) sensor.
+The Endeavours is average for crash tests for the HIC (head sensor) and the Chest (g clip) sensor.

-It is critical that parents understand that this seat exceeds the standard safety guidelines in FMVSS 213 and, therefore, is considered safe.
+Therefore, this seat exceeds the standard safety guidelines in FMVSS 213 and is considered safe.
 All seats available in the US must meet or exceed the same standards and provide a basic level of protection.
-Some seats, as indicated by their crash test results, offer the potential of an additional margin of protection.
+As indicated by their crash test results, some seats offer the potential of an additional margin of protection.

-The chest g clip result for the Endeavours is 49 where the maximum allowed is 60 and lower results are once again better.
+The chest g clip result for the Endeavours is 49, where the maximum allowed is 60, and lower results are better.
 This result means the Endeavours is only 18% below the acceptable high for this test.
-Alternatively, the Graco SnugRide Click Connect 40 has the best crash test results for the g clip with a 42.2 or 30% below the maximum.
-A comparison of the test results for the Graco (green) and the Endeavours (black) is shown in the chart below.
+Alternatively, the Cybex Aton 2 has the best crash test results for the g clip with a 44 or 27% below the maximum.
+A comparison of the test results for the Graco (green) and the Endeavours (black) is in the chart below.

-Britax marketing for this seat points to addition protections features like the steel frame, safe cell impact absorbing base, and the anti-rebound bar (ARB).
-While logic indicates that these design elements could be beneficial, it is difficult to say with any certainty that they provide an additional margin of protection generally speaking.
-Given the lack of agreed upon testing procedures or results for additional safety features like these, we can't say for certain what these features provide by way of protection in an actual crash.
+Britax marketing for this seat points to additional protection features like the steel frame, safe cell impact-absorbing base, and the anti-rebound bar (ARB).
+While logic indicates that these design elements could be beneficial, it is difficult to say with any certainty that they provide an additional margin of protection, generally speaking.
+Given the lack of agreed-upon testing procedures or results for other safety features like these, we can't say for sure what these features provide by way of protection in an actual crash.

 Ease of Install - LATCH

-The Endeavours has push-button LATCH connectors (below left) with a center pull to tighten the strap (below right).
-These features helped it earn a 9 of 10 for ease of installation using the LATCH method.
+The Endeavours has push-button LATCH connectors (below left) with a center-pull to tighten the strap (below right), which helped it earn one of the best results for this metric.

-Installation of the Endeavours went smoothly and without a hiccup in our tests, but pushing the LATCH button to remove a tightened LATCH was difficult and required a little more finger strength than the average connector.
-Had this been even somewhat easier the Endeavours might have earned a perfect score in this metric.
+Installation of the Endeavours went smoothly and without a hiccup in our tests, but pushing the LATCH button to remove a tightened LATCH was difficult and required a bit more finger strength than the average connector.
+Had this been even somewhat easier, the Endeavours might have earned a perfect score in this metric.

-The Endeavours has a rolling wheel level (above left) that helps ensure that installation of the base is correct and an adjustable base (above right) that is straightforward to use if you need to make corrections for installation.
+The Endeavours has a rolling wheel level (above left) that helps ensure that the installation of the base is correct and an adjustable base (above right) that is straightforward to use if you need to make corrections.

 Ease of Install - Belt

-If your car or chosen car position doesn't have LATCH anchors, you'll still be in good shape by installing this Britax using the car belt as it earned a 7 of 10 for this method of installation.
+If your car or chosen car position doesn't have LATCH anchors, you'll still be in good shape by installing this Britax using the car belt.

-The vehicle lap and shoulder portions of the belt thread thru the color-coded slots in the base of the car seat (above left) and the belt lock-off secures the belt to prevent the base from sliding back and forth along the strap.
-This process is relatively easy to manage, but we experienced some wiggling with the lap/shoulder combo, even with the lock in place and the lap only install was challenging to get tight enough.
+The vehicle lap and shoulder portions of the belt thread through the color-coded slots in the base of the car seat (above left), and the belt lock-off secures the belt to prevent the base from sliding back and forth along the strap.
+This process is relatively easy to manage, but we experienced some wiggling with the lap/shoulder combo, even with the lock in place, and the lap-only install was challenging to get tight enough.

 Ease of Install - Without the Base

-Urbanites may prefer an installation without the base, a method this Britax earned a 7 of 10 in during testing.
+Urbanites may prefer an installation without the base, a method where this Britax performs well.

 The Endeavours installs without the base using a lap-only belt for the American belt path or the shoulder lap comb for the European installation path.
-The European belt path wraps the shoulder portion of the strap around the back of the carrier where it tucks in behind a clip and the lap portion of the belt threads across the lower part of the carrier in the designated slots.
+The European belt path wraps the shoulder portion of the strap around the carrier's back, where it tucks in behind a clip, and the lap portion of the belt threads across the lower part of the carrier in the designated slots.
 While both are considered safe and acceptable, the European method usually feels more stable.
-While we didn't need to use a towel or pool noodle to position the carrier or achieve proper installation, the carrier did tend to roll toward the seat back in some vehicles.
+While we didn't need to use a towel or pool noodle to achieve proper installation, the carrier did tend to roll toward the seatback in some vehicles.

 Ease of Use

-The buckle appears to be the same as the one found on the Britax B-Safe 35 which is easy enough to press but somewhat stiff compared to some of the other options we came across.
-The straps are also stiff to tighten and can require some muscle to pull the center strap to get the harness fit tight enough, though it is slightly better than the Britax B-Safe 35.
-The release button is at the foot of the carrier above the padding and pushes without any fuss to loosen the harness.
+The buckle appears to be the same as other Britax options, which is easy enough to press but somewhat stiff compared to some of the other options we came across.
+The straps are also stiff to tighten and require some muscle to pull the center strap to get the harness fit tight enough.
+The button to loosen the harness is at the carrier's foot above the padding and pushes without any fuss.

 The Endeavours handle has four positions and adjusts by pressing the buttons on both sides simultaneously.
 Any handle position is acceptable for car travel.
-There is no conflict between the handle and the canopy so you can have the canopy open and still hold the handle without interference.
+There is no conflict between the handle and the canopy, so you can open the canopy and hold the handle without interference.

 Carrier and Base Connection

-The carrier presses easily onto the base in a similar fashion as the Britax B-Safe 35.
-It isn't as smooth as some of the competition, and there is no visual indicator that the base has a good connection.
-You can't really install it incorrectly, but it isn't as easy as set and press either.
+The carrier presses easily onto the base.
+It isn't as smooth as some competition, and there is no visual indicator that the base has a good connection.
+You can't install it incorrectly, but it isn't as easy as a set and press function.

 LATCH Anchors and Manual Storage

-This Britax car seat has stiff padding and fabric on the back and seat bottom with softer padding and material along both sides.
+Britax traditionally makes nicer products, and the quality and comfort of the Endeavours is no exception.
+It has stiff padding and fabric on the back and seat bottom with softer padding and material along both sides.
 The fabric fits the shell well without looking frumpy or loose.
 The handle moves smoothly without any rough edges, and the canopy opens taunt and stays open.
 It has a finished look that exceeds the other Britax infant seats we've seen in the past.
 The cover is easy to remove, but the fabric is hand-wash only.
-Lack of machine washing capabilities seems shortsighted as blowouts and spit ups are typical for little ones.
+Lack of machine washing capabilities seems shortsighted as blowouts and spit-ups are almost a given.

-If you don't plan to carry your baby any further than from your house to the car, then this metric might not influence your final decision as much as someone who lives in a fifth-floor walk-up in New York.
-The carrier weighs 11.3 lbs, and only three carriers weigh more.
-Remember your final carry weight will be a nine-month-old baby plus the carrier, so every pound counts in the end.
-More than one online reviewer commented that the weight of the carrier alone caused them to switch back to an older seat they didn't like as much.
-It also has the third heaviest base, though most parents won't be carrying this part very often.
+The Endeavours struggled with carrier weight, with a weight of 11.3 lbs.
+Only a handful of carriers are heavier.
+If you plan to carry your baby any further than from your house to the car, then this may not be the best option.
+More than one reviewer commented that the weight of the carrier alone caused them to switch back to an older seat they didn't like as much.

-The Endeavours is part of Britax's "Click & Go" system so that it will work standard with any of the Britax strollers including the Britax B-Agile 3, Britax B-Free, and the Britax B-Ready.
+The Endeavours is part of Britax's "Click & Go" system so that it will work standard with any of the Britax strollers, including the Britax B-Lively and Britax B-Free.
 We like that you won't need to purchase separate adapters, and most Britax strollers perform well in our tests, but it can be limiting if you want to look outside Britax for a compatible stroller.
-Given that the attachment mimics the other Britax car seat lineup, it is possible that this car seat will work with any stroller and adapter combination that claims compatibility with other Britax seats.
+Given that the attachment mimics the other Britax car seat lineup, this car seat may work with any stroller and adapter combination that claims compatibility with other Britax seats.
 Please check with the manufacturer of the stroller before purchase to be sure.